 Both staff and students alike celebrate World Harmony Day.
-They dressed in national costumes, an international food stall was held and a College Assembly focussed on respecting different cultures and beliefs.
+They dressed in national costumes, an international food stall was held and a College Assembly focussed on respecting different cultures and beliefs with a performance from a small Indonesian Dance Troup and a parade of students in their national costume.
 These events promoted respect and tolerance for others from a different background and celebrated individual differences, promoting the rights of others.

-- 40 Hour Famine Guest speaker - National Sorry Day - SRC Christmas Hamper Appeal Exodus Foundation - Visit by residents of local Nursing home for lunch and performance by Year 10 students. - CANTEEN Fundraising Teenage Cancer Research
+- Salvation Army Guest Speakers - National Sorry Day - SRC Christmas Hamper Appeal Exodus Foundation - CANTEEN Fundraising Teenage Cancer Research

-REPORTING AREA 13 : Parent, Student and Teacher Satisfaction
+REPORTING ARFA 13.
+Parent, Student and Teacher Satisfaction

 The College is very proud of it's 'open door policy' with parent involvement welcomed and encouraged.
-The Parents and Friends Association meets twice each term or according to need and has the function of disseminating funds collected through the P & F levy and running fund raising activities - such as the Junior School Disco and whole school raffles.
+The Parents and Friends Association meets twice each term or according to need and has the function of disseminating funds collected through the P & F levy and running fund raising activities - such as a P & F Dinner and whole school raffles.
 The P & F will be supporting the College by raising funds to upgrade our ICT capabilities and resources for students.